Manager of Youth and Family Programs

 - Have experience scanning photographs and performing basic image editing tasks using Adobe Lightroom or Photoshop.

-Send cover letter and resume.
+Send cover letter and resume to Christopher Shields, Curator of Library and Archives.
 Applications accepted through January 21, 2019.

 Background on the Greenwich Landmark Recognition Program and the Preservation Network